valera-yakovenko/django-nginx-uwsgi-postgresql/README.md

 Now we need to change 2 blocks in settings.py of our django project.
 There are that blocks ALLOWED_HOSTS and DATABASES.

 In ALLOWED_HOSTS we need to add the IP-addresses or domain names associated with your Django server.
-We will use localhost, because going to use nginx as proxy-server
+We will use localhost and our dns name, because going to use nginx as proxy-server

 In DATABASES block need to add parameters of our PostgreSQL db, to make django project connect to db